kwart/demo-kerberos-in-java/README.md

 [Hazelcast IMDG](https://hazelcast.org/) is an open-source in-memory data grid.
 One of its most typical use-cases is a distributed cache.
 Hazelcast Enterprise is a paid version which adds several important features (off-heap memory, security, hot restart, ...).
 Hazelcast Enterprise doesn't support Kerberos authentication (in 4.0-BETA-2 version), but it does support JAAS authentication.

 The demo introduces a simple login module [GssApiLoginModule](src/main/java/cz/cacek/kerberos/hazelcast/GssApiLoginModule.java) which uses the GSS-API to accept Kerberos tokens.
+When the authentication passes, it fills JAAS Subject with `Principal` types required by Hazelcast.

 The new login module is configured on Hazelcast servers (members) to authenticate client connections.
 See [HazelcastServerMain](src/main/java/cz/cacek/kerberos/hazelcast/HazelcastServerMain.java).